AshwinCodz/ArduinoDrone/README.md

 This is an Arduino Uno based Quadcopter
-This code is not completely mine , it is an updated version of the original code available in the link given below http://www.brokking.net/    -   Website https://www.youtube.com/@Joop_Brokking/featured    -   Youtube Credits to John Brokkings for this project
+This code is not completely mine , it is an updated version of the original code The oroginal code is available in the link given below http://www.brokking.net/    -   Website https://www.youtube.com/@Joop_Brokking/featured    -   Youtube Credits to John Brokkings for this project